mmontuori/jbinarytree/README.md

 _Suggestions are always welcomed._

+## Documentation

+All documentation is in javadoc format http://mmontuori.github.io/jbinarytree/javadoc/

 ## Project Setup

 _Using JBinaryTree is simple.
 A sample implementaion on an Integer as key and String as value is privided as a template.
 Following is a snippet implementation:_